 My family used to call those dangly bits hanging from kids mittens idiot strings.
 This doesn’t say a lot for my intelligence as a child.
 It also didn’t say much for my ability to keep my mittens out of the lost and found.

 Anylittlekitten, if your cute kiddlet lost their mittens (give them a hug) and make ’em find them in the tree.
-Idiot stings or not, these strands make ornamental hanging a breeze.
+Idiot stings or not, these mitten strings make ornamental hanging a breeze.

 Make a tiny gift a great present by sticking it in a mini 4 oz canning jar.
 This ornament idea is perfect for those with a taste for tea.